Suspending your studies

 How suspending or withdrawing affects your tuition fee loan entitlement

 As a student, you can receive SLC funding for the normal duration of your course, plus one year.
 If you suspend or withdraw from your studies, even after only a few days, this will use up the additional year.
 This may affect your flexibility to make changes to your studies in the future.

 How suspending or withdrawing affects your maintenance loan or grant

 You are only entitled to a maintenance loan or grant for the time you are registered as an attending student.

 If you suspend or withdraw from your studies, you will probably have to pay some money back.
 Your awarding authority will adjust your entitlement based on your last date of attendance.
 If you have been overpaid, your awarding authority and the Student Loans Company will contact you.

 If you are suspending or withdrawing because of your health, make sure your department is aware of your circumstances and has seen the relevant medical evidence.
-If your department records this as your reason for leaving on the Change of Circumstance form, the SLC can extend your maintenance loan or grant beyond your leaving date.
+If your department records this as your reason for suspending on the Change of Circumstance form, the SLC can extend your maintenance loan or grant beyond your last date of attendance.

 If you are suspending or withdrawing for other reasons, you may still be able to extend your maintenance loan or grant.
 Contact Student Money Advice for more information.

 If the Students Award Agency Scotland (SAAS) funds your studies